Exploring the tree of numerical semigroups: A new algorithm

 and its space complexity is $O(\log(G)\times G^3)$. \end{prop}

 \begin{proof} The correctness of the algorithm is a consequence of Proposition~\ref{P:Son} and of the description of the tree~$\mathcal{T}$ of numerical semigroups.

-For the time complexity, let us remark that Algorithm~\textsc{Son} is called for every semigroup of the tree $\mathcal{T}^{\leq G}$ (the restriction of $\mathcal{T}$ to semigroup of genus $\leq G$).
+For the time complexity, let us remark that Algorithm~\textsc{Son} is called for every semigroup of the tree~$\mathcal{T}_G$ (the tree of semigroups of genus $\leq G$).
 Since there are exactly $N=\sum_{g=0}^G n_g$ such semigroups, the time complexity of \textsc{Son} established in Proposition~\ref{P:Son} guarantees that the running time of \textsc{Count} is in~$O(\log(G)\times G\times N)$, as stated.

 Let us now prove the space complexity statement.
 For this we need to describe the stack through the run of the algorithm.
 Since the stack is filled with a depth first search algorithm, it has two properties.
-The first one is that reading the stack from the bottom to the top, the genus of semigroup increases.
-The second one is that, for all $g\in[0,G]$, every semigroup of genus $g$ in the stack has the same father.
-As the number of sons of a semigroup $S$ is the number of $S$-irreducible elements in $[c(S),c(S)+m(S)-1]$, a semigroup $S$ has at most $m(S)$ sons.
-By~\eqref{E:m}, this implies that a semigroup of genus $g$ as at most $g+1$ sons.
-Therefore the stack contains at most $g+1$ semigroup of genus $g+1$ for $g\leq G$.
+The first one is that reading the stack from the bottom to the top, the genus increases.
+The second one is that, for all $g\in[0,G]$, every semigroup of genus~$g$ in the stack has the same father.
+As the number of sons of a semigroup $S$ is the number of $S$-irreducible elements in the set $\{c(S),...,c(S)+m(S)-1\}$, a semigroup $S$ has at most $m(S)$ sons.
+By~Proposition~\ref{P:Res} $ii)$, this implies that a semigroup of genus $g$ has at most $g+1$ sons.
+Therefore the stack contains at most $g+1$ semigroups of genus $g+1$ for $g\leq G$.
 So the size of the stack is bounded~by